microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/authentication-list-temporaryaccesspassmethods.md

 # List temporaryAccessPassAuthenticationMethods
 Namespace: microsoft.graph

 Retrieve a list of a user's [temporaryAccessPassAuthenticationMethod](../resources/temporaryaccesspassauthenticationmethod.md) objects and their properties.
-This call will only return a single object as only one Temporary Access Pass method can be set on users.
+This API will only return a single object in the collection as a user can have only one Temporary Access Pass method.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).